 How the Tax Act Changes Corporate Taxes

 Corporate income taxes are levied by federal and state governments on business profits.
 Companies use everything in the tax code to lower the cost of taxes paid by reducing taxable income.

-It raised the standard deduction to 20 percent for pass-through businesses.
+It raised the deduction on qualified income to 20% for pass-through businesses.

 This deduction ends after 2025.
 Pass-through businesses include sole proprietorships, partnerships, limited liability companies, and S corporations.
 They also include real estate companies, hedge funds, and private equity funds.
 The deductions phase out for service professionals once their income reaches $157,500 for singles and $315,000 for joint filers.

 The Act limits corporations' ability to deduct interest expense to 30% of income.
 For the first four years, income is based on EBITDA.
 This acronym refers to earnings before interest, tax, depreciation, and amortization.
 Starting in the fifth year, it's based on earnings before interest and taxes.
 That makes it more expensive for financial firms to borrow.
 Companies would be less likely to issue bonds and buy back their stock.

 It does not apply to structures.
 To qualify, the equipment must be purchased after September 27, 2017, and before January 1, 2023.

 The Act stiffens the requirements on carried interest profits.
 Carried interest is taxed at 23.8% instead of the top 39.6% income rate.
 Firms must hold assets for a year to qualify for the lower rate.